harvard-edtech/caccl-deploy/README.md

 By default you will get a single instance of type "t3.medium".
 We turn slow query profiling on by default.

+Including either type of database in your deploy configuration will result in a bastion host being added to the stack resources to facilitate ssh tunnelling connections to the database.

-A shell script, `bin/docdb.sh` is provided to assist in accessing a DocumentDb instance via a bastion host.
+A shell script, `bin/docdb.sh` is provided to assist in accessing a DocumentDb instance via the bastion host.
 It might work out of the box or at least be useful as a starting point.

 ##### Common db options